ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 - Provide a summary of what has been covered in the class
 - Evaluate key learnings by returning to the learning goals
-- Answer questions about any of the topics that arose in the lesson
+- Answer questions about any of the topics that arose during the lesson
 - Provide and discuss real-world examples to contextualise topic

 ### Next Steps & Closing [Presentation Mode] - 5'